 Some of the complex PTSD trauma clients are unwittingly seeking out experiences that are retraumatizing.
 Professionals refer to this as “trauma-bonding”, when trauma clients recreate their traumatic experiences to re-experience their past trauma.

-Professionals understand this behavior, among other things, as living in the “comfort-zone” – creating artificial safety – a place where the traumatized individual knows how to operate and function.
+Our Utah trauma therapist professionals understand this behavior, among other things, as living in the “comfort-zone” – creating artificial safety – a place where the traumatized individual knows how to operate and function.